 End of South Coast of New South Wales drive: Sydney

 We were in Sydney, after 1600 kilometres of experiences to remember!
 All these kilometres were fantastic and the whole driving route from Melbourne to Sydney along the coast is amazing.
 After all the driving we had done the taxi ride through Sydney to our apartment felt like a very short drive.

 I hope you enjoyed our drive along the South Coast of New South Wales and all the way from Melbourne.
 We enjoyed the trip so much and this gave us so much more than flying from Melbourne to Sydney in an hour and a half!

 Please feel free to share your own experiences of driving in South Coast NSW or from Melbourne to Sydney.

-On this category page you can find my other posts on Sydney and New South Wales:
+On this category page you can find my other posts about Sydney and New South Wales:

 Melbourne to Sydney Drive Along Coast

 How did we arrange our Melbourne to Sydney campervan trip, what was our itinerary and how was the whole drive like?
-You can read about that in my main post Melbourne to Sydney Drive along Coast.
+You can read the story in my main post Melbourne to Sydney Drive along Coast.